erdogant/findpeaks/docs/source/Use-cases.rst

 Reducing the noise enhances the resolution but tends to decrease the spatial resolution too.

 SAR images are corrupted by speckle noise which makes peak detection very challenging or somethimes not even possible.
-Let's load a SAR image, apply denoising techniques and then detect peaks.
+Let's load a SAR image, apply denoising techniques via :func:`findpeaks.stats.denoise` and then detect peaks using :func:`findpeaks.findpeaks.findpeaks.peaks2d`.

 .. code:: python